Click the icon above to listen to this audio poem.

 About her work, poet Michael Palmer writes, “Cole Swensen attends fixedly to those minute nuances and wanderings of language whereby the poem builds its particular perceptual logic.
 The result might well be called a ‘new math,’ or perhaps a calculus of light, shedding new light on things immediately before the eye.”

-She taught at the Iowa Writers' Workshop at the University of Iowa until 2012 when she joined the faculty of Brown University's Literary Arts Program.
+Swensen received a fellowship from the Guggenheim Foundation in 2006 and taught at the Iowa Writers' Workshop at the University of Iowa until 2012 when she joined the faculty of Brown University's Literary Arts Program.